 What We Do

 The GEF has several key roles to play under the Paris Agreement.
-The GEF serves as part of the financial mechanism of the Agreement, which also established a process for ensuring that all actions on climate change are fully transparent and a mechanism for helping countries meet that goal.
-The GEF’s climate change mitigation strategy supports developing countries as they make transformational shifts towards low emission and climate-resilient development pathways with three fundamental objectives:
+The GEF serves as part of the financial mechanism of the Agreement, which also established a process for ensuring that all actions on climate change are fully transparent with a mechanism for helping countries meet that goal.
+The GEF’s climate change mitigation strategy, which is financed through the GEF Trust Fund, supports developing countries as they make transformational shifts towards low emission development pathways with three fundamental objectives:

 GEF-funded projects have had a tangible impact on climate change:

 - Reducing the vulnerability of almost 27 million people in more than 130 countries

 - Supporting nearly 1,000 climate change mitigation projects expected to contribute 8.4 billion tons of direct and indirect GHG emission reductions over time.

 Under GEF-7, the GEF will continue to foster the shift to a low-carbon economy by supporting creative thinking and innovative financing.
 The GEF’s efforts are structured to address the key decisions for the Paris Agreement, and to further support climate action in developing countries.
 The framework is aligned with the GEF's innovative project designs, proven track record of support for technology transfer, and ability to attract private sector co-financing.